nataliaamachowskaa/Plantea/server/README.md

 * Editing - `/api/plant/edit/:id` with `PUT` and `id` parameter
 * Deleting - `/api/plant/delete/:id` with `DELETE` and `id` parameter

-This path does is accessible for all users:
+This path is accessible for all users:
 `/api/plant/all`

 It will return all plants which are available in database.
 It accepts following query parameters: